ltriant/cliq/README.md

 ## Planned work

+- Actually friendly error messages.
+The framework for okay-ish error messages is there.
+But I want it much friendlier.
 - Missing language features.
-There's still quite a few things, including syntax changes for things I've grown to dislike.
+There's still quite a few things, including syntax changes for things I've started hating.
+No doubt I'll change more parts of the syntax...
 - A better repl.
 Multi-line support, history, introspection functions, etc. I like to use repl's a lot.
 - Bytecode VM.
-At the moment it's a tree-walk interpreter, which is serving me fine for now.
+At the moment it's a tree-walk interpreter, which is fine for now.
 But eventually I'd like to implement a bytecode VM.
 - Integration tests.
+There are no tests.
+I know, I know...
+I'll add contract tests.
 Before working on the bytecode VM, I'll need a fairly extensive set of tests, so that I can test the compiler easily.
 - Neovim plugin.
 Neovim is my editor of choice, so this would be nice, even if it's just for syntax highligting.
 - Code formatter.
-Feels like a fun problem to solve.
+Feels like a fun problem to solve?
+I'm sure I'll come to regret this one.

 [DESIGN.md](DESIGN.md) also has a list of design decisions, and planned changes to syntax and features, but it's fairly raw and not written for others, so beware.

 ## The name

 cliq is named for my wife Cherie, and for my daughters Lucy and Quinn.
 The language should be expressive, emotive, cheeky, and fun — just like them.

-You should be able to write programs fast, because per Cherie's family's mantra: "a quick game's a good game".
+## Who's it for?

+It's just for me, and for what I want in a language.